- Basic Equipment: Defibrillator, ventilator, and trauma sets are vital.

 TSE EN 1789:2014 Compliance Check

-EN 1789 classifies ambulances into three categories: Type A (patient transport), Type B (emergency care) and Type C (mobile ICU).
-For Emergency Aid and ICU ambulances, the critical compliance items include:
+EN 1789 classifies ambulances into three main types: Type A (patient transport, subdivided into A1 for a single patient and A2 for one or more patients), Type B (emergency care) and Type C (mobile Intensive Care Unit (ICU)) [7].
+For Emergency Aid and Intensive Care Unit (ICU) ambulances, the critical compliance items include:

 - Stretcher mounting points with documented 10 g crash-test certification.